Dmitrii80/Temp/README.md

-"# Project PasswordGenerator
+# Project PasswordGenerator

-Class PasswordGenerator implemented an algorithm for generating passwords for email clients"
+Class PasswordGenerator implemented an algorithm for generating passwords for email clients